Photography Guide

 - Avoid solid black clothing, since this can make it difficult to distinguish the details of your clothing.

-- Avoid narrow stripes, which can cause an undesirable moiré pattern.
+- Avoid clothing with narrow stripes, which can cause an undesirable moiré pattern.

 - Wipe camera lenses with a screen-cleaning cloth.